elixirschool/elixirschool/en/lessons/basics/testing.md

 ```

 Why there are two tests in output?
 Let's look at `lib/example.ex`.
-Mix created there another test for us, some doctest.
+Mix has automatically created a doctest.

 ```elixir
 defmodule Example do